-You entered the college admissions crucible an “applicant” and emerged as an “accepted student.”
+You entered the college admissions crucible in Fall 2021 as an “applicant” and emerged as an “accepted student.”
 This glorious metamorphosis deserves to be met with excessive celebration.
 It’s a time to ceremoniously put down a deposit at the college of your dreams, purchase an obscene amount of clothing bearing your school’s colors and crest, and begin resisting the urge to let senioritis fully overrun your academic immune system.

 Amidst the ecstasy and exaltations of the moment, it’s easy to overlook the mundane tasks that still lie before you.
 One such task involves notifying the unlucky institutions who will not have the fortune of being graced with your presence next fall.
 Communicating your intentions to the schools to which you have applied and/or been accepted but will not be attending is not nearly as fun as slapping a bumper sticker on your mom’s car or shopping for dorm accessories.
 However, it is an essential chore to squeeze in around these more exciting celebratory activities.

 Let’s begin by reviewing all of the conceivable reasons why someone would need to cancel applications:

 - You were accepted Early Decision at another college

 - You were accepted Early Action at another college and have decided to attend